 Research For Your Vacation Destination

-I have three go to’s once we have decided on a location.
+I have three “go to’s” once we’ve decided on a location.
 First stop is TripAdvisor.
 This is a great resource for getting real reviews on where to stay, what to do and where to eat.
 As I said earlier, we prefer IHG, specifically Holiday Inn Express since they offer free breakfast.
 Having free breakfast really helps the budget and gets your morning off to a great start.

 TripAdvisor breaks down things to do into categories, so you can sort by what your family enjoys the most.
 However, don’t forget to try and go outside the box of your normal family activities.
 Maybe now is the time your family goes zip-lining, sees an opera, or finally goes on the hike you’ve been talking about.

-My next stop is Instagram (follow us).
+My next stop is Instagram (Follow Us).
 Type in the name of the city you are going and almost always there will be some great accounts that focus on delicious food in the area or fun activities.
 We have discovered some of our favorite restaurants this way.
-Also, it’s a great way to find out what festivals, specials, or events that will be happening.
-Following these accounts in the months leading up to your vacation is such a fun way to get even more excited about your vacation.
+Also, it’s a great way to find out what festivals, specials, or events will be happening.
+Following these accounts in the months leading up to your vacation is such a fun way to get even more excited about your trip.

 Pinterest is an encyclopedia of information for planning a vacation and information on your destination.
 We have found tons of great information on Pinterest, plus it’s fun to look at.